cyber-science/2025/_pages/cyberscitech/callpaper.md

 WiP track covers all the topics for regular papers but it is aimed at
 <br/>papers that have an original but not fully validated proposal (WiP)

+<h4>Poster Track</h4>
+Poster track covers all the topics for regular papers but is aimed at
+<br/>papers that present innovative ideas, preliminary results, or ongoing research

 <h4>Workshop/Special Session Tracks</h4>
 CyberSciTech workshops and special sessions are listed <a href="/2025/cyberscitech/acceptworkshops/"><b>here</b></a>